Sinuide/orymor/README.md

 - Storybook: This one is my default go to anytime I need to develop some UI.
 Nothing is better than it for this job.
 Even more with Figma integrated.
 The axe integration for a11y testing is very nice too.
 - Vite, vitest: Vite is the default choice with Astro, but even without it, it trumps webpack on everything ES6.
 Same with vitest, config without astro is just a comment in vite.config, and even with a vitest.config its quite easy to setup and use.
 - Atomic design: The UI is divided according to atomic design rules.
 I didn't add templates and pages, mostly because they were not very useful here.
 A template would have been nice to define how to organize the product grid + cart, but all that is done directly in the astro page.
+And one big warning.
 - i18n: I started by handling locale in pathname, wanted to add some i18next for handling translations, but since I had like 3 entries..
 It seemed like another waste of time.
 The pathname locale was fun though, since I never tried that before.
 - Native CSS: Aside from mixins, native CSS can now do absolutely anything we need, so no reason to use anything else.
 And since I actually do like CSS, Tailwind is my nemesis.
 - Responsive: Not much here, the approach is mobile first, with a reponsive grid and a hidden cart.
+- MSW: Some mocking capabilities for local development.
+More of a showcase, api works fine.

 In general, I tried to add a bit of everything in this project, I did quite a bit of rewriting as I progressed in my exploration of astro.
 All stores are not equal (only products has a separated query, partly due to its need in SSG and Client) 😅